shingchan95/Team-Profile-Generator/README.md

 The application provides command-line application that accepts user input and generate a webpage with the inputs.
 It has been built with Node.js and Inquirer NPM package

-The application can also test
+The application also test if the given input produces the expected result by defining what to expect as the output using Jest.

 ## User Story